-Sn Directions/Sub directions Au ditor's comments Impact on accounts and 16 Whether the company has cleared title/ lease deeds for freehold and leasehold land respectively?
-If not please state the area of freehold and leasehold land for which title/lease deeds are not As per information and explanation given to us, the bank does not have clear title/ lease deeds for freehold and leasehold lands for the following properties: - As per information and explanation given to us, the bank does not have clear title/ lease deeds for freehold and leasehold been capitalized an been capitalized and the value as on 31.03.2021 is Rs. available.
+Sn Directions/Sub directions Auditor's comments including action taken wherever required Impact on accounts and financial statements 16 Whether the company has cleared title/ lease deeds for freehold and leasehold land respectively?
+If not please state the area of freehold and leasehold land for which title/lease deeds are not to us lease As per information and explanation given to us, the bank does not have clear title/ lease deeds for freehold and leasehold lands for the following properties: - The acquisition value of the said lands/properties has been capitalized and the value as on 31.03.2021 is Rs.
+59.47 Crores. available.
 Sn Land Area 1.
 Vashi (Ist Floor) 5400 Sft 2.
 Budgam 4 Kanals 3.
-Ansal Plaza, Khelgaon 17925 Sft docu 4.
-Kargil 1 Kanal 4 Marla 17 Examine the system of effective utilization of loans/Grant-in-Aid/ Subsidy.
-List of cases diversion of fund inten no G ded purpose.
-How e utilized for the wever, there were ly received during Nil 18 Examine the cost benefit analysis of major capital expenditure/Expansion including IRR and payback period. to u incur units of ne attai Nil 19 If the audited entity has computerized its operation or part of it, assess and report how much of the data in the company is in electronic format, which of the area such as accounting, sale personnel information, payroll, inventory etc. has been computerized and the company has evolved proper security policy for data/software/hardware.
-As per information and explanation given to us, all the operation of the bank including accounting, payroll in HRMS, inventory in FAM system are computerized and the bank have evolved proper security policy for data/software/hardware. operation of the inting, payroll in FAM system are bank have evolved Nil 20 Other Matter Other Assets include ₹4383.02 Crores due from UT of J&K comprising agency account, commission due & pension payments.
+Ansal Plaza, Khelgaon 17925 Sft 4.
+Kargil 1 Kanal 4 Marla It is advised to complete the documentation for clear title at the earliest.
+17 Examine the system of effective utilization of loans/Grant-in-Aid/ Subsidy.
+List of cases diversion of fund The loans received are utilized for the intended purpose.
+However, there were no Grant-in-Aid/Subsidy received during the financial year vever, there were Nil 18 Examine the cost benefit analysis of major capital expenditure/Expansion including IRR and payback period.
+As per information and explanation given to us, the major expenditure is being incurred on opening of new business units and as per historical data majority of new business units within J&K States attain breakeven within one year of its operation enditure is being of new business ical data majority within J&K States Nil 19 If the audited entity has computerized its operation or part of it, assess and report how much of the data in the company is in electronic format, which of the area such as accounting, sale personnel information, payroll, inventory etc. has been computerized and the company has evolved proper security policy for data/software/ hardware.
+As per information and explanation given to us, all the operation of the bank including accounting, payroll in HRMS, inventory in FAM system are computerized and the bank have evolved proper security policy for data/software/ hardware. given to us, all the operation of the bank including accounting, payroll in HRMS, inventory in FAM system are computerized and the bank have evolved proper security policy for data/software/ Nil 20 Other Matter Other Assets include ₹4383.02 Crores due from UT of J&K comprising agency account, commission due & pension payments.
 The advance is interest free & is in the nature of clean overdraft to the Government.
 Not Available

-Partner M.No.097038 UDIN:21097038AAAAEW7705
+(CA. Vikram Garg) Partner M.No.097038 UDIN:21097038AAAAAEW7705

-Place : Srinagar Date: 17th June 2021 For Verma Associates Chartered Accountants
+Place : Srinagar Date: 17th June 2021 For Verma Associates Chartered Accountants FRN:02717N

-Chartered Accountant FRN:02717N

-Partner M.No.081631 UDIN:21081631AAAACP5988 For P C Bindal & Co.
-Chartered Accountants
+(CA. Madan Verma) Partner M.No.081631 UDIN:21081631AAAACP5988 For P C Bindal & Co.
+Chartered Accountants FRN:03824N

-(CA. Shailza Wazir) Partner

-M.No.502279 UDIN:21502279AAAAED4346 For K. K. Goel & Associates
+(CA. Shailza Wazir) Partner M.No.502279 UDIN:21502279AAAAED4346 For K. K. Goel & Associates Chartered Accountants FRN:05299N